jsdclxvi/Reforestation/README.md

-## What does an angry pepper do?
-It gets jalapeño face.
+## What kind of bagel can fly?
+A plain bagel.